Jess Lee (Malaysian singer): 2014-2015: "Heaven/Cliff"

-On 17 March 2014, Jess Lee released her second solo album "Heaven/Cliff", and the first hit song "Cliff Like Heaven" sparked discussion.
-In the "Suffocation Version" trailer released online on February 27 of the same year, the scene of Jess Leesinging while wearing a plastic bag made netizens think that the action was dangerous and might lead to inappropriate imitation.
+On 17 March 2014, Lee released her second solo album "Heaven/Cliff", and the first hit song "Cliff Like Heaven" sparked discussion.
+In the "Suffocation Version" trailer released online on February 27 of the same year, the scene of her singing while wearing a plastic bag made netizens think that the action was dangerous and might lead to inappropriate imitation.
 On March 6, the "Smothering Love Edition" MV was released, containing large-scale sex scenes.
-The MV exceeded one million views on YouTube within one week, and Warner Music called Jess Lee the "Queen of Taboo Theme Songs".
+The MV exceeded one million views on YouTube within one week, and Warner Music called Lee the "Queen of Taboo Theme Songs".
 However, due to the controversial content standards of the song's MV, the NCC sent letters to major TV stations, stipulating that the MV can only be broadcast between 11pm and 6am.
 On March 16, the banned full version of the micro-film "Like the Cliff of Heaven" was released.
 The film has been viewed by more than 40 million people on YouTube.
 In addition, "Cliffs Like Heaven" became the opening theme of the Korean dramas "The Master's Sun" and "The Perfect Nanny" aired in Taiwan.
-It was well received and has captured four major music channel channels: physical, digital, telecommunications, and radio.
+It was well received and has captured four major music channels: physical, digital, telecommunications, and radio.
 Win more than 25 rankings.

-Starting from May of the same year, Jess Lee participated in AHTV's launch of the second season of the Chinese singer music battle reality show "Mad for Music" (我为歌狂); and the fifth wave of the hit song "Can't Help Missing" included in the Heaven/Cliff" album, It rarely became the opening or ending theme of Korean dramas "Empress Ki", "Good Doctor" and "The Hundred Years Bride" broadcast at the same time at 9 o'clock on three different TV stations in Taiwan.
+Starting from May of the same year, Lee participated in AHTV's launch of the second season of the Chinese singer music battle reality show "Mad for Music" (我为歌狂); and the fifth wave of the hit song "Can't Help Missing" included in the Heaven/Cliff" album, It rarely became the opening or ending theme of Korean dramas "Empress Ki", "Good Doctor" and "The Hundred Years Bride" broadcast at the same time at 9 o'clock on three different TV stations in Taiwan.
 It once became the number one song in the digital music download list.

-On June 1 of the same year, Jess Lee participated in the "Female Vocals" singing test of the "Rockschool International Popular Music Examination" which was introduced to Taiwan and became popular in Europe.
+On June 1 of the same year, Lee participated in the "Female Vocals" singing test of the "Rockschool International Popular Music Examination" which was introduced to Taiwan and became popular in Europe.
 Li sang four English songs and one of his own Chinese works "Like the Cliffs of Heaven" in half an hour, and finally scored 98 points.
 The British examiner later learned that she was a singer and thought that although the Chinese songs she prepared were a little dull compared to the English songs, the emotional performance was still very good.
 He also said that no one can sing perfectly, and a score of 98 is already close to a perfect score.